 You need to work out what’s best for your business and that must be driven by where your clients are.
 For example, if you love Facebook but your clients are not using Facebook to make buying decisions, then you better find another platform for business and keep Facebook for personal use.

 A website is still one of the main sales and marketing tools available to you but you can waste big dollars on websites that don’t work well for sales.
-There’s no point having a pretty website if it doesn’t bring traffic / potential clients.
+There’s no point in having a pretty website if it doesn’t bring traffic/potential clients.

 No matter how skilled you are at getting your website developed and your social profiles set up, you still need to be able to make them work for you.

-I’ve been watching, learning, researching and analysing social media from a sales and marketing perspective for a few years now and I now believe that offline sales and marketing activities are essential for building your client base.
+I’ve been watching, learning, researching and analysing social media from a sales and marketing perspective for a few years now and I now believe that offline sales and marketing activities are essential for building your client base after starting your own business.
 Activities such as attending the right networking events, speaking opportunities and meeting/talking one-on-one to potential clients will help you to build credibility faster than focusing only on online sales and marketing methods.

 Unless your name or brand is already well-known, then you will struggle to make sales if you focus 100% on online activities.
 Sure, you can use techniques to drive traffic to your site.
 You can offer a commission to affiliates for sending prospects or clients your way but for people to buy high-value products or services, you need to engage with your prospects and clients offline as well.